Oeneus: Family

 Oeneus was the son of King Porthaon and Euryte, and thus, brother of Agrius, Alcathous, Melas, Leucopeus, and Sterope.
 He married Althaea and became the father of Deianeira, Meleager, Toxeus, Clymenus, Periphas, Agelaus (or Ageleus), Thyreus (or Phereus or Pheres), Gorge, Eurymede, Melanippe and Perimede (although Meleager's and Deianeira's fathers could also have been Ares and Dionysus respectively). see Meleagrids.

 Oeneus was also the father of Tydeus and possibly Melanippus or Olenias by Periboea, daughter of Hipponous, though Tydeus was exiled from Aetolia and appears in myths concerning Argos.
 According to Pausanias, Mothone was a daughter of Oeneus by a concubine.
 In some accounts, Polyxo was called the sister of Meleager and thus, can be counted among the daughters of Oeneus.
+Nicander's lost Aetolica also made Oeneus the father of Ochesius, himself father of the Aetolian warrior Periphas, slain in the Trojan War by Ares.